 executive profile

-Technology executive with unique ability to transform
+Technology executive with unique ability to transform information

-information assets into profitable products and
+assets into profitable products and services.
+Chosen to turn

-technology projects and organizations.
-Creates strong
+around underperforming technology projects and organizations.

-teams and cross-functional collaboration that
+Creates strong teams and cross-functional collaboration that

 delivers superior results.
-Expert problem solver that
+Expert problem solver that thrives

-thrives on solving technical and business challenges.
+on solving technical and business challenges.
+Performs quality

 experience